 Sit back and enjoy our information session and Q&A, hosted by experienced social workers and foster carers.
 For details of our next session, and to book your place, call 0117 353 4200 or email email@example.com

 3. Drop by our stall at a local event near you

-We run regular information stalls at events throughout the year, so if you are out and about in the city, you can drop by to pick up information and chat informally with our team.
+We run regular information events throughout the year, so if you are out and about in the city, you can drop by to pick up information and chat informally with our team.